07 Dec Static on the Phone Line

 Could Cloud-Based Solutions Offer an Alternative?

 But, that doesn’t mean that you need an old-fashioned landline connection.
 While a PBX connection has had many advantages to businesses in the past, it’s also held them back.
-Nowadays, you can use a hosted VoIP system to get all of the benefits, and more, without the drawbacks, such as static on the line.
+Nowadays, you can use a hosted cloud system to get all of the benefits, and more, without the drawbacks, such as static on the line.

 Move your telecommunications to the cloud with Carolina Digital Phone, and you’ll get amazing quality, with high definition sound and a distinct lack of static on the line.
 But, that’s not the only benefit to cloud-based systems.
 A primary advantage to small businesses is that it’s significantly cheaper.
-On-site systems need services and maintenance, and even then, often need completely replacing every ten years.
+On-site systems need services and maintenance, and even then, often need complete replacing every ten years.
 When you go online, you hand support off to a third party, and there’s nothing to replace, aside from your handsets, saving a significant amount, both short and long term.

 Another massive advantage is the flexibility that a cloud-based phone line offers.
 You could move offices, while keeping the same number and systems, without any downtime.
 You can also make easy adjustments, scaling up if your business grows and you need more communication options.
 You’ll be able to use voicemail to email services, call holding, conference calling and time-based call routing.
 And, you’ll never need to hunt for that NID again.